Police Support Volunteers

 The Memorial Garden is in place to remember those who have passed away in the course of their policing duties.
 The Memorial Garden Maintenance volunteer will support the Estates team and provide upkeep to the garden to ensure it is clean and well-tended!

 Memorial Garden Maintenance recruitment is now closed.
-If you have any questions about the role, or would like to know when applications will re-open please email our Citizens in Policing team.
+If you have any questions about the role, or would like to know when applications will re-open please email our Talent Acquisition team.

 The Memorial Garden Maintenance volunteer will maintain the memorial garden based at Middle Engine Lane.
 This will include weeding, watering and tending plants, clearing dead leaves, removing debris/litter, and tidying the plant, benches and path areas.